-Matter Section of Environment Further written information requested Response from Titleholder NOPSEMA Status Number Submission Regulation (To be completed by NOPSEMA) 11 Possible Impact s to Cephalopods: Pathological Impacts: Norris and Møhl (1983) identified a short term tolerance of sound levels to 260dB re 1μPa by one species but lethal effects at levels of 246-252dB re 1μPa for another.
-Further work was recommended to confirm these levels however these results would suggest that squid might be killed within a few meters of individual, large airguns. ed over a period of two (2) years on caged adult cephalopod species exposed sposure (12 to 96hrs).
-Andre (2012) has identified that there were limitations with tocysts within the species • The animals were caged in a si mall tank and unable to move away; and • The nature of the sound expos ure is different compared with seismic impulses. exposure experiments using squid have observed damage to organs responsions have no analogy in the Southern Ocean. sible for hearing, sense of balance and orientation.
-While the study den nonstrates the possibility of responses at 156 showed avoidanc sudden start-up), increase their swi avoidance to an o Behavioural Impacts: Studies into squid reaction to airgun sound is limited.
-McCauley et al., (2000) assessed the effects of air gun noise on caged squid ( Sepioteuthis australis ).
-In the first trial, several squid showed alarm responses at 156-161dB re 1 μPa mms and a strong startled response to the start-up of a nearby air-gun by firing their ink sacs and/or jetting away from the source (at received level 174dB re 1μPa mms ).
-During this trial the squid showed avoidance to the air-gun by keeping close to the water surface at the end of the cage furthest from the airgun (within the sound shadow at surface).
-During trials with a ramped start-up approach (rather than near-by sudden start-up), the strong startle response was not seen but there were increased alarm responses once the gun level exceeded 156-161dB re 1μPa mms .
-No avoidance was observed but there was a trend for the squid to increase their swimming speed on air-gun approach but then to slow at the closest approach and remain close to the water surface during the operation.
-The responses seen in the cages suggest that behavioural changes and avoidance to an operating air-gun would occur at some range.
-Hence it is probable that seismic operations at distances of 2-5km would impact upon squid (displace) at an expected exposure threshold of approximately 161dB re 1μPa mms based upon available literature.
-Hirst & Rodhouse (2000) found no change in squid catch (trawling) in an area exposed to <149dB re 1μPa (a distance of approximately 1.35km to the source).
-The observed alarm response suggest that squid would likely move outside the lethal range of a sound source.
-Cephalopods respond to acoustic sound within the marine environment.
-Given the control measures adopted for cetaceans (e.g. soft-starts) temporary and localised cephalopod displacement acquisition is occurring is probable.
-As the species is wide-spread across the continental shelf this small, temporary displacement is considered negligible (i.e. low residual risk).
-Higher trophic as a food source (Sperm Whales, Dolphins, Fur Seals and Killer Whales), if present in the MSS area, would also be temporarily displaced on a localised basis, however it should be noted that are opportunistic with alternate prey species. dependent on cephalopods nt of the species and its predators (i.e. Sperm Whale) during the MSS is possible ed to have a negligible impact.
+Matte Numb Environment Regulation Further written information requested Response from Titleholder NOPSEMA Status (To be completed by NOPSEMA) 11 Possible Impact s to Cephalopods: 3) identified a short term tolerance of sound levels to 260dB re 1μPa by one s is would suggest that squid might be killed within a few meters of individual, large ner work was recommended ed over a period of two (2) years on caged adult cephalopod species exposed xposure (12 to 96hrs).
+Andre (2012) has identified that there were limitations wi tocysts within the species • The animals were caged in a s mall tank and unable to move away; and ure is different compared with seismic impulses. exposure experiments using squid have observed damage to organs responsions have no analogy in the Southern Ocean. sible for hearing, sense of balance and orientation.
+While the study den nonstrates the possibility of responses at 156 showed avoidand sudden start-up), increase their sw avoidance to an i-161dB re 1 μPa rms and a re to the air-gun by keepin the strong startle respons imming speed on air-gun a ction to airgun sound is limited.
+McCauley et al., (2000) assessed the effects of strong startled response to the start-up of a nearby air-gun by firing their ink sac g close to the water surface at the end of the cage furthest from the airgun (with e was not seen but there were increased alarm responses once the gun level of pproach but then to slow at the closest approach and remain close to the water scur at some range.
+Hence it is probable that seismic operations at distances of 2 is and/or jetting away from the source (at received level 174dB re $1\mu Pa{ms}$ , and the sound shadow at surface).
+During trials with a ramped start-up approximate the sound shadow at $1\mu Pa{ms}$ .
+No avoidance was observed but there was urface during the operation.
+The responses seen in the cages suggest the s).
+During this trial the squid proach (rather than near-by was a trend for the squid to at behavioural changes and Hirst & Rodhouse (2000) found no change in squid catch (trawling) in an area exposed to <149dB re 1μPa (a distance of approximately 1.35km to the source).
+The observed alarm response suggest that squid would likely move outside the lethal range of a sound source. acquisition is occ as a food source urring is probable.
+As the s hin the marine environment.
+Given the control measures adopted for cetaceans ( species is wide-spread across the continental shelf this small, temporary displace.
+Fur Seals and Killer Whales), if present in the MSS area, would also be temporals. ment is considered negligible (i.e. low residual risk).
+Higher trophic levels dependent on cephalopods nt of the species and its predators (i.e. Sperm Whale) during the MSS is possible ed to have a negligible impact.
 The residual risk is assessed as low. e, however Bight considers that this should not result in permanent habitat modification and, given